-- Fifteen values education programmes were conducted in schools and colleges benefitting 3945 students.
+- Fifty-one values education programmes in schools and colleges benefitting 8198 students.

-- Religious activities: Daily worship, weekly scriptural discourses, occasional retreats, and celebration of the birthdays of Sri Ramakrishna, Holy Mother Sri Sarada Devi, Swami Vivekananda and other spiritual luminaries.
+- Religious activities: Daily worship, religious discourses in the ashrama and elsewhere, monthly retreats, and celebration of the birthdays of Sri Ramakrishna, Holy Mother Sri Sarada Devi, Swami Vivekananda and other spiritual luminaries.